auriq/essentia_docs/source/tutorial/essentiatutorials/data_organization.rst

 .. img:: /source/screenshots/ess_tutorial/s3_category.png

-Once you have the path, you can use the ``ess category categoryName "path"`` command same way as above to create category.
+Now you can use the ``ess category categoryName "path"`` command same way as above to create category.

 Future sessions